 A lively crowd gathers, sand still between their toes, to eat al fresco on the terrace in the summer or in the light dining room furnished and decorated with a hint of rustic style, including white sand-washed wooden chairs, and terracotta-tiled floors.

 7Fuegos offers an à la carte menu for lunch and dinner for 10 months of the year.
-We went for lunch, trying a selection of dishes prepared by the chef Juan Martic.
+We went for lunch, sampling a selection of dishes prepared by the chef, Juan Martic.

-If you love meat (as the Argentinians do), 7Fuegos is a good choice as its focus is on meats.
-We tried the 1kg Cebon rib-eye beef for two people, served with chips (in a separate bowl, lined with imitation newspaper) and lettuce hearts, after checking out the grilled sea bass, served with vegetables from the garden served on a bed of olive ‘soil’ with a coconut sauce.
+If you love carne (as the Argentinians do), 7Fuegos is a good choice as its focus is on meats.
+We tried the 1kg Cebon rib-eye beef for two people, served with chips (in a separate bowl, lined with imitation newspaper) and lettuce hearts, following the delectable grilled sea bass, served with vegetables from the garden served on a bed of olive ‘soil’ with a coconut sauce.

-Our lunch ended with white chocolate soup with citrus pie and a red-fruit ragú.
+Our lunch ended with white chocolate soup, citrus pie, and a red-fruit ragú.

-The service is attentive and the cuisine flavourful and well presented.
+The service is attentive, the cuisine flavourful and well presented.
 For a special meal by the water in Santa Ponsa, 7Fuegos is hard to beat.